zendtech/devzone_conference_list/README.md

 * [php tek](https://tek.phparch.com/) : May 24-26, 2017 : Atlanta, GA US
 The premier PHP conference and annual homecoming for the PHP Community.
 This conference will be the 12th annual edition, and php[architect] and One for All Events are excited to bring it to Atlanta, the empire city of the south!

-* [International PHP Conference](https://sandsmedia.com/en/conferences#522) : May 29 to April 02, 2017 : Berlin, GER
-The International PHP Conference is the world’s first PHP conference and stands since more than a decade for top-notch pragmatic expertise in PHP and web technologies.
-At the IPC, internationally renowned experts from the PHP industry meet up with PHP users and developers from large and small companies.
-Here is the place where concepts emerge and ideas are born – the IPC signifies knowledge transfer at highest level.
-All delegates of the International PHP Conference have, in addition to PHP program, free access to the entire range of the webinale taking place at the same time.
-We will show you how to scale your applications and explain the details of Continuous Integration or evaluate different approaches to NoSQL.
-Attendees will have the opportuntiy to meet World Class speakers, core developers and consultants.
-In addition to having the the chance to meet international known PHP and Web experts at this conference, you will also be given the chance to evaluate your code.
-This Conference has been around for ten years and it is definitely a must go event.

 * [Northeast PHP](http://northeastphp.org/) : August 9 to 11, 2017 : Charlottetown, PEI, Canada
 The Northeast PHP Conference is a community conference intended for networking and collaboration in the developer community.
 PHP + UX + WEB = The best low-cost conference in North America!